GoyalYash1962/Campaign-Cube/README.md

 # How to view the web page

-Install all the files in a folder, and then copy the path of the index.html file then paste it into the address bar of google chrome or any web browser.
+Download all the files in a folder, copy the path of the index.html file, and then paste it onto the address bar of Google Chrome or any web browser.

 # Information regarding classes